 323.665.3051 or 323.913.4688

 For a Mary Poppins-themed birthday party, why not celebrate at Griffith Park’s magical 1926 Spillman carousel?
-At the bargain rate of $1.50, kids could go a few times in the midst of other revelry.
-Chalk would be a great party favor, as kids could practice their sidewalk art.
-There are a lot of shade trees nearby, or you could find picnic tables in another section of the park with BBQs.
+At the bargain rate of $2, kids could go a few times in the midst of other revelry.
+Chalk would be a great party favor, for kids to practice their sidewalk art.
+There are a lot of shade trees nearby, or you could find picnic tables in another section of the park with barbecues.